junior research fellow, nEW COLLEGE, uNIVERSITY OF oXFORD

-I am currently a PhD Candidate in the Government Department at Cornell University, a Harry Frank Guggenheim Emerging Scholar and a USIP-Minerva Peace and Security Scholar.
+I am the Herbert Nicholas Junior Research Fellow at New College, Oxford and received my PhD in Political Science from Cornell University in 2024.
 My research interests include civil war, gender politics, rebel governance and state-building, with a focus on sub-Saharan Africa.
 Specifically, I examine how rebel groups reshape local gender relations as a strategy of local control during conflict.
 I am also working on a series of projects on the legacies of insurgency and human rights after war.
+My research is supported by the Harry Frank Guggenheim Emerging Scholar award and a USIP-Minerva Peace and Security Scholarship.

 Book PROJECT